f4exb/sdrangel/plugins/channelrx/demoddsc/readme.md

 Click to specify a previously written .csv log file, which is read and used to update the table.

-<h3>12: Received Messages Table</h3>
+<h3>14: Received Messages Table</h3>

 ![DSC Demodulator plugin GUI](../../../doc/img/DSCDemod_plugin_messages.png)

 The received messages table displays the contents of the messages that have been received.
-Most of the fields are decoded directly from the message, however, a few, such as ships names, are found by querying [aprs.fi](http://aprs.fi) with the MMSI.
+Most of the fields are decoded directly from the message, however, a few, such as ship names, are found by querying [aprs.fi](http://aprs.fi) with the MMSI.

 * Date - Date the message was received.
 * Time - Time the message was received.
 * Format - The message format (Selective call, Geographic call, Group call, Distress alert, All ships, Automatic call).
 * To - Who the message is to (The address field).
 This is typically an MMSI, but can also be a geographic area.
-* Country - Country with jurisdiction of the destination of the message
+* Country - Country with jurisdiction of the destination of the message.
 * Type - MMSI type of the destination of the message (Ship / Coast station).
 * Name - The name of ship / station the message is for (From aprs.fi).
 * Category - The message category (Safety, Routine, Urgency, Distress).